 City Campus development

-The City Campus is the new home to UWE Bristol’s creative and cultural subjects.
+City Campus is home to UWE Bristol’s creative and cultural subjects.

-Made up of our Bower Ashton Studios, Spike Island, the Arnolfini and Watershed, the new multi-site campus gives our students the chance to work alongside creative professionals – and to get more closely involved in the work of the city’s most prominent creative spaces.
+Comprising of sites at Bower Ashton, Spike Island, Arnolfini and Watershed, the multi-site campus gives our students the chance to work alongside creative professionals – and to get more closely involved in the work of the city’s most prominent creative spaces.

 Adding to these links, in 2015 we embarked on a significant new partnership with Arnolfini, which will see our Faculty of Arts, Creative Industries and Education collaborating with the centre on programming, education workshops, seminars, events and academic research.